An Efficient Minimax Optimal Estimator For Multivariate Convex Regression: Proposed Estimator of Theorem

 The following result from empirical process theory is a corollary of the peeling device \citep[Ch.
 5]{van2000empirical}, \citep{bousquet2002concentration} and Bronshtein's entropy bound \citep{bronshtein1976varepsilon}. \begin{lemma} Let $d \geq 5$, $m \geq C^{d}$ and $\QQ$ be a probability measure on $\Omega' \subset B_d$.
 Suppose $Z_1,\ldots,Z_m$ are drawn independently from $\QQ$; then with probability at least $1 - C_1(d) \exp(-c_1(d)\sqrt{m})$, the following holds uniformly for all $f,g \in \cF_{L}(\Omega')$:

 \end{lemma}

-Next, we introduce a statistical estimator with the high-probability guarantees we shall need, based on a recent result that is presented in \citep[Prop.
+Next, we introduce an estimator for the task of improper linear regression with ``sub-Gaussian tail guarantees'', based on a recent result that is presented in \citep[Prop.
 1]{mourtada2021distribution}.
-Its statistical aspects are proven in the seminal works \citep{tsybakov2003optimal,lugosi2019sub}, and guarantees on its runtime are given in \citep{hopkins2018sub,depersin2019robust,hopkins2020robust}.
+Its statistical aspects are proven in the seminal works \citep{tsybakov2003optimal,lugosi2019sub}, and guarantees on its runtime are given in \citep{hopkins2018sub,depersin2019robust,hopkins2020robust}. \textit{Remarkably}, it would be crucial to our analysis.